rust-lang/nomicon/src/hrtb.md

 *infinite list* of trait bounds that F must satisfy.
 Intense.
 There aren't many places outside of the `Fn` traits where we encounter HRTBs, and even for those we have a nice magic sugar for the common cases.

+Of course, you *can* use HRTBs for type parameters too, not just for lifetimes - but that's even rarer.